tuva-health/docs/docs/risk-adjustment/cms-hccs.md

 #### But wait!
 There's more

-In the above example, it only looked the scores and weights for a single risk adjustment model, v28.
+In the above example, it only looked at the scores and weights for a single risk adjustment model, v28.
 However, for medicare advantage organizations in the year 2024, final funded risk is not based solely on the outputs of the v28 risk adjustment model.
 There is a transition period where risk will be determined with a blended model, where 33% of the risk score will be weighted with the v28 model